SamuelSwartzberg/flashcardifying_text_temp/inf.md

 embedded cotnetn cotnains the media elements video and audio, image-related elements img, picture, and svg, math, frames, canvas, object, embed plus the obsolete elements applet

-<applet> was used to embed java applets, but is now obsolete.
+‹applet› was used to embed java applets, but is now obsolete.
-The <object> HTML element represents an external resource, which can be treated as an image, a nested browsing context, or a resource to be handled by a plugin.
+The ‹object› HTML element represents an external resource, which can be treated as an image, a nested browsing context, or a resource to be handled by a plugin.
-The <param> HTML element defines parameters for an <object> element.
+The ‹param› HTML element defines parameters for an ‹object› element.
-The <embed> HTML element embeds external content at the specified point in the document.
+The ‹embed› HTML element embeds external content at the specified point in the document.
 This content is provided by an external application or other source of interactive content such as a browser plug-in.

 ‹math> and ‹svg> embed content in HTML from MathML and SVG respectively